Dear University Community:

-Welcome back to campus and the 2021-22 academic year.
-As we begin the fall semester and resume more regular activities, I want to share new travel guidelines that may impact members of our community who are not fully vaccinated.
+As we continue through the Fall 2022 semester and resume our regular activities, I want to remind you of travel guidelines in place that may impact members of our community as they relate to COVID -19.

-These policies apply to all staff, faculty, and students participating in all University-funded and/or sponsored travel, with the exception of those traveling as part of NCAA athletics competition requirements (athletic competition travel guided by conference rules).
+These policies apply to all staff, faculty, and students participating in all University-funded and/or University-sponsored travel, as well as personal travel, with the exception of those traveling as part of NCAA athletics competition requirements (athletic competition travel guided by conference rules).

 Monmouth University Domestic Travel Policy Specific to COVID-19: